-Requirements Method Undertake tree pruning works in a The following tree pruning must be undertaken at this Phase: controlled manner Items requiring tree surgery: 40G 4x Beech.
-The easterly lateral canopy spread of this group requires reducing by approximately 2m to facilitate working space for construction of adjacent development 83T English Oak.
-Remove/shorten major deadwood and hung up branch within mid canopy 160T Beech.
+Phase Requirements Method 1 CONT Undertake tree pruning works in a The following tree pruning must be undertaken at this Phase: Prior to erection of protective fencing. controlled manner Items requiring tree surgery: 40G 160T Beech.
 Reduce end weight of the lowest lateral branch to the north-east by shortening length by approximately 6m.
 177T Beech.
 Reduce the lowest lateral section of the canopy spread to the east, by shortening the two lowest lateral easterly limbs by approximately 6m (to lessen end-weight).
 178T Beech.
 Reduce the lowest Lateral limb over the road (to the north-west) by some 4m to lessen end weight.
 196T Beech.
 The lower section of canopy to the north requires reducing back by some 3m to facilitate clearance for scaffolding.
-Erection of protective fencing: Protective fencing is to be erected in accordance with 5.6 of AIA/MS report.
-To retain The fencing must comply with the positions shown in the Tree Protection Plan.
-No works, no storage of materials, no access, or any ground disturbance is to take duration of the development: place within the Tree Protection Barrier Fencing other than works specified within the Arboricultural Method Statement.
+Prior to any construction works on site Erection of protective fencing: To retain throughout the duration of the development: Intermediate fencing to protect areas for permanent installation of Cellweb: Protective fencing is to be erected in accordance with 5.6 of AIA/MS report.
+The fencing must comply with the positions shown in the Tree Protection Plan.
+No works, no storage of materials, no access, or any ground disturbance is to take place within the Tree Protection Barrier Fencing other than works specified within the Arboricultural Method Statement.
 Fenced areas are to be treated as Construction Exclusion Zones.
-Intermediate fencing to protect Note that were minor existing structures may prevent placement of fencing a gap may be left to allow the controlled removal of such artefacts (such as mini-railway tracks and play areas).
-Once these artefacts are removed fencing must be fully instated. areas for permanent installation of Warning signs to be placed on all protective fencing.
+Note that were minor existing structures may prevent placement of fencing a gap may be left to allow the controlled removal of such artefacts (such as mini-railway tracks and play areas).
+Once these artefacts are removed fencing must be fully instated.
+Warning signs to be placed on all protective fencing.
 For large sections of fencing the signs must be placed at 20m intervals.
-Cellweb: Signs must be laminated and securely attached at all corners.
-Two signs are to be placed side by side; copies of which are attached within Appendix A .
-PROTECTIVE PROJECTION.
-THIS STREET CONTROL TO ST In addition to main protective fencing two areas within the site require intermediate fencing to protect locations where Cellweb is to be installed.
+Signs must be laminated and securely attached at all corners.
+Two signs are to be placed side by side; copies of which are attached within Appendix A. In addition to main protective fencing two areas within the site require intermediate fencing to protect locations where Cellweb is to be installed.
 This is to ensure no ground disturbance occurs prior to the controlled iinstallation of Cellweb.
 Intermediate fencing to comprise Heras fencing with feet blocks that are pinned to the ground.
 Once the Cellweb areas have been installed the intermediate fencing is to be removed.
-Undertake tree pruning works in a controlled manner Erection of protective fencing: To retain throughout the duration of the development: Intermediate fencing to protect areas for permanent